beccaree/tiny-coding-snorlax/Final Documents/readme.txt

 **NOTE: For best results, run the project on Java 1.8.
 In Java 1.7, for some cases, the parallelisation has some issues.

 ----------------------------------------------------------------------------------------------------
 How to run the supplied jar:

-The program can be run by opening the command line on Linux and Navigating to the directory containing the jar file and the "ColourKey.jpg" image.
+1. The program can be run by opening the command line on Linux and Navigating to the directory containing the jar file and the "ColourKey.jpg" image.
 This image can be found at the top level in the se306Project1 project directory.
-Then, type "java -jar scheculer.jar -args" where the -args are the input arguments to the program.
+2. Type "java -jar scheculer.jar -args" where the -args are the input arguments to the program.
    This should include the name of a valid .dot file name followed by the number of processors to schedule it on.
 Other optional arguments include -v for visualisation, -o followed by an output file name to customise the name of the output file and -p for parallelisation followed by the number of threads.

 By default, the output file name would be the input file name with "-output" appended to it.
 The program also assumes that the number of threads is 1, unless the -p is followed by a number.